merlon/nlp-chinese-experiments/README.md

 ### word length distribution
 https://github.com/oapio/nlp-chinese-experiments/blob/master/word%20lengths.ipynb

 Results: 95 % of words has three characters or less, 90 % characters has 2 characters or less

 ## Conclusion
 Majority of approaches to chinese NLP (including embeddings) assumes segmentation of chinese sentences as a first step.
 In light of that, I researched two tools for chinese language segmentation: Stanford NLP Segmenter and Jieba .

 On my human annotated dataset, only about 10% of sentences are segmented without any error.
 Even if the segmentation rules are not clear, it is alarmingly low success ratio.
-Accuracy on individual boundaries is for both jieba and stanford sentencer below 90 %.
+Accuracy on individual boundaries is for both jieba and stanford sentencer are below 90 %.

 Jieba would be capable of segmenting  whole factiva in a matter of 1-2 days on a single machine.
 There are three possible ways to use chinese embeddings in our pipeline: